Mangonel: The Medieval Catapult

 • The Mangonel’s ability to launch heavier projectiles over longer distances makes it a formidable siege weapon, rivaling the capabilities of other catapults with its unique operating mechanism and strategic advantages.

-See also Types of Slings
+See also Exploring the Mechanics of Crossbows

 Contrasting features between the Mangonel and other siege engines